mhd-aris/hapi-notes-app-API/README.md

-# hapi-notes-app-API
+# hapiJS-notes-app-API

-## This is repo for online Course on Dicoding.com
+### This is repo for online Course on Dicoding.com